oconnor-ryan/ryvm/README.md

 # RYVM
-A register-based process virtual machine and assembler.
-It can compile human-readable RYVM Assembly code into RYVM bytecode that can be run by the virtual machine.
+A register-based process virtual machine.
+It comes with an assembler that compiles human-readable RYVM Assembly code into RYVM bytecode that can be run by the virtual machine.

 > Note that this project is still in development and the instruction set is prone to change.
 > Don't use this project in a production environment.